miRx923/codeMastermind/README.md

 # </>Mastermind 🐧
 School assignment with Arduino Uno 3

-on

-Technical University of Košice<br>
-Faculty of Electrical Engineering and Informatics<br>
-Study program: Intelligent Systems<br>

 /* Main game functionality is in mastermind.cpp */

 # How it's played 🕹️